tushkum34-cloud/pylibsmeta/README.md

 - ✅ Handles 15,000+ libraries
 - ✅ No package installation
 - ✅ No code execution
-- ✅ Pure static AST parsing
+- ✅ All public variables, functions, methods and classes parsing

 ---